Tazaf/ionicitude/README.md

 // Somwhere in your Ionic App's JS, but after calling Ionicitude.init() Ionicitude.addAction(function foo(service, param) {
-	// You can access your param properties console.log(param.bar); // Will print : "Some argument value" console.log(param.baz); // Will print : 125.252
+	// You can access your param properties console.log(param.bar); // Will print : "Some argument value", in the console of the Ionic WebView console.log(param.baz); // Will print : 125.252, in the console of the Ionic WebView

 	// You can also access the Ionicitude service API service.close(); // Or any other API's function